MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-rollups.md

 Use the following procedure to check if the update rollup was successfully removed:

 1. Check whether the update was removed from **Programs and Features**.
 1. Verify that binaries were reverted successfully.
-To do this, go to the VMM installation directory, and verify that there is no binary that has the build version of the update rollup that you uninstalled.
+To do this, go to the VMM installation directory, and verify that there's no binary that has the build version of the update rollup that you uninstalled.

 > [!NOTE]
 > When you uninstall the server and console updates from the VMM server, the order of uninstallation isn't important.